What is Amoxicillin?

 How long should you take Amoxicillin?

 That depends on what your healthcare provider is treating.
 Follow the instructions by your health care provider because certain infections need to be treated for a certain number of days.
-Do not suddenly stop taking the medication because you’re feeling better, finish the course of antibiotics as instructed by your health care provider.
-If you suddenly stop taking the antibiotics you risk a relapse because a small portion of bacteria might remain in your body.
-More importantly by only taking short courses of antibiotics you can contribute to the rise of antibiotic resistant bacteria.
+Do not suddenly stop taking the medication because you’re feeling better, finish the course of antibiotics as instructed by your healthcare provider.

 What are the most common side effects?

-There are a number, but the list would be too exhaustive.
 Here are some: GI side effects are the most common: diarrhea at 2% and nausea and vomiting each at 1%.Some individuals complain of a headache(1%), rash(percentage not defined), bruising and bleeding (% not defined).

 Who should not take Amoxicillin?

-If you have had a serious reaction to Amoxicillin or to another Penicillin in the past such as difficulty breathing, swelling of face and throat, or a serious rash your health care provider will offer you another class of an antibiotic .If you have had a reaction to another class of antibiotics called Cephalosporines ( as these antibiotics can cross react with Penicillin’s such as Amoxicillin) your health care provider can then decide if a Cephalosporin drug is suitable for you or you need to be switched to another class of antibiotic.
+If you have had a serious reaction to Amoxicillin or to another Penicillin in the past such as difficulty breathing, swelling of face and throat, or a serious rash your health care provider will offer you another class of an antibiotic .If you have had a reaction to another class of antibiotics called Cephalosporins ( as these antibiotics can cross react with Penicillin such as Amoxicillin) your health care provider can then decide if a Cephalosporin drug is suitable for you or you need to be switched to another class of antibiotic.

 Check entire YouTube video here.